prometheus/mysqld_exporter/README.md

 [pth]:https://www.percona.com/doc/percona-toolkit/2.2/pt-heartbeat.html

-Please remind to add the following grant:
+You will need to grant the exporter access to the heartbeat table:

 ```sql
 GRANT SELECT ON `<db_name>.<table_name>` TO 'exporter'@'localhost';